 The Bureau of Labor Statistics (BLS) projects that careers in multimedia art and animation will grow by 10% between 2014 and 2014, which is faster than the national average for general job growth.
 Consequently, a multimedia design degree can help you become a highly marketable professional in the world of visual communication.

-What Are The Best Online Graduate Certificate in Human Resources Programs?
+What Are The Best Online Associate in Multimedia Design Programs?

 |Rank||School Name||Ranking Score||Relative Cost||Graduation Rate||Location||Description|